tbgrun/machine_learning/Supervised Learning: Regression.md

 ---

 ### 4. **Choosing the Correct Model**

-Selecting the right model is crucial and depends on the data and the problem.

 #### 4.1 **Linear Regression**
 - **Best for**: When the relationship between features and the target is linear.